Kuwait Premier League: 1960s

 In the following season, the number of teams was reduced to 7.
 Al-Arabi managed to win the second title in a row after winning 18 points ahead of Qadsia, scoring 45 goals and conceding 6.

 The third season of the league almost witnessed the end of Arabi monopoly, after fierce competition from Qadsia and other teams.
 Arabi and Qadsia were equal on points before the decisive match.
-Arabi managed to maintain the title after defeating Qadsia 2-0, scoring overall 42 goals and conceding nine.
+Al-Arabi managed to maintain the title after defeating Qadsia 2-0, scoring overall 42 goals and conceding nine.

 In the fourth season, school teams were removed from participating and league saw participation of 3 new clubs (Salmiya, Fahaheel and Al-Shabab).
-The Kuwait Club managed to end the Arabi monopoly to achieve its first title, after winning the competition without any defeat.
+Kuwait SC managed to end the Arabi monopoly to achieve its first title, after winning the competition without any defeat.

-The 1960s witnessed a sweep of the Arabi club when it won six titles against two titles for Kuwait and a title for Qadsia.
+The 1960s witnessed a sweep of Al-Arabi when it won six titles against two titles for Kuwait SC and a title for Qadsia.

 1970s

-The 1970 era began with Qadsia's winning the 1971/1970 season, for the second time in its history.
+The 1970 era began with Qadsia winning the 1971–1970 season for the second time in its history.
 Al-Arabi lost its championship in a strange way during ten years.
-They did not win any title during this period until the end of the 1979/1980 season.
+They did not win any title during this period until the end of the 1979–1980 season.

 1980s

-The eighties witnessed three new league champions, namely Al-Salmiya who won its first title in the 1980/81 season, and Kazma club which won the titles of 1985/86 and 1986/87, as well as Jahra club, which ended the 1980s by winning the title.
+The eighties witnessed three new league champions, namely Salmiya who won its first title in the 1980–81 season, and Kazma club which won the titles of 1985–86 and 1986–87, as well as Al-Jahra SC, which ended the 1980s by winning the title in the 1989–90 season.

 1990s

 The league championship was not held in the 1990–91 season because of Iraqi invasion of Kuwait.
 Competition began again in the 1991–92 season, which was held as group system with qualification.
 Old format returned with participation of 14 teams in the 1994–95 season.
-Era of the nineties witnessed a parity between clubs, where both Al-Arabi and Al-Salmiya won 3 titles, and Qadsia and Kazma two.
+Era of the nineties witnessed a parity between clubs, with both Al-Arabi and Al-Salmiya winning 3 titles, and Qadsia and Kazma winning two.